The Single Biggest Mistake Consultancies Make: Talking About Themselves

 So many consultancies talk about how unique they are, how impressive their offering is, how they spent the last 20+ years perfecting their knowledge and delivering extraordinary services to clients.

 My response is: so what?

-Your clients do not care about the “unique” expertise or offering.
-They don’t care that your list of services is longer than the Iliad.
+Consulting clients do not care about the “unique” expertise or offering.
+They don’t care that a firm's list of services is longer than the Iliad.
 They want their problems solved!
 It’s as simple as that.

-You have been fooling yourself: you are not unique.
-There are dozens, if not hundreds, of other firms doing the same thing as you.
+Many consultancies have been fooling themselves thinking they are unique.
+There are dozens, if not hundreds, of other firms doing the same thing.
 Maybe even better.